JUNYOKAN!

 [1] Mt.
 Niitaka, located in Formosa (now Taiwan), was then the highest point in the Japanese Empire.

-[3] Postwar in Hong Kong, Sakonjo is executed as a war criminal by the British.
+[4] Postwar in Hong Kong, Sakonjo was executed as a war criminal by the British.

-Special thanks for assistance in researching the IJN officers mentioned in this TROM go to Mr. Jean-François Masson of Canada.
+Thanks for assistance in researching the IJN officers mentioned in this TROM go to Mr. Jean-François Masson of Canada.
 Special thanks and credit goes to Andrew Obluski of Poland for providing details concerning TONE's floatplane operations during her wartime career.
 Thanks also go to Aldert Gritter ("Adm.
-Gurita") of the Netherlands and Randy Stone of the United States.
+Gurita") of the Netherlands and Randy Stone of the United States and to John Whitman of the USA for info on CNO intercepts of Japanese messages.

 - Bob Hackett and Sander Kingsepp.